MicrosoftDocs/azure-docs/articles/sap/center-sap-solutions/stop-start-sap-and-underlying-vm.md

 ---
-title: Start and Stop SAP and underlying VMs
+title: Start and stop SAP and underlying VMs
 description: Learn how to Stop and Start SAP and underlying VMs through the Virtual Instance for SAP solutions (VIS) resource in Azure Center for SAP solutions. ms.service: sap-on-azure ms.subservice: center-sap-solutions